igorbrigadir/awesome-twitter-algo/README.md

   - See [code](https://github.com/twitter/the-algorithm/blob/main/home-mixer/server/src/main/scala/com/twitter/home_mixer/functional_component/scorer/VerifiedAuthorScalingScorer.scala) and [default parameters](https://github.com/twitter/the-algorithm/blob/main/home-mixer/server/src/main/scala/com/twitter/home_mixer/param/HomeGlobalParams.scala#L89)
     - If the author of the candidate tweet is a Blue Verified and in the network of the user (i.e. user follows author?), the score of the tweet is multiplied by 4
     - If the author of the candidate tweet is a Blue Verified and out of the network of the user (i.e. does not follow author an within two degrees of connection), the score of the tweet from is multiplied by 2.
-  - This means that Blue Verified authors that the user does not follow is given a greater boost than the authors the user explictly follows.
+  - This means that Blue Verified authors that the user does not follow is given a greater boost than the authors the user explicitly follows.
   - Note that Twitter Blue is launched shortly after Elon Musk's takeover.